-You can make pretty fabric flowers, bows and small purses and scrunchies.
+You can make pretty fabric flowers, bows, small purses, and scrunchies.
 For the majority of these projects, seams are best sewn with running or backstitch.

-If you would like to try hand stitching felt I have a free tutorial and pattern for you.
-This felt pin cushion uses running stitch, backstitch and whip stitch and makes a beautiful present for yourself or someone that loves to sew.
+If you would like to try hand-stitching felt, I have a free tutorial and pattern for you.
+This felt pin cushion uses running stitch, backstitch, and whip stitch and makes a beautiful present for yourself or someone who loves to sew.

 Hand Stitching - In Conclusion

 So there you have a basic hand stitching tutorial.
 Good luck learning to sew and have fun with your new skills.